Lesson 5 of 8 - evolve and enjoy a high-nurturance family

 What is a Mission Statement?

-It is a brief, thoughtful description of what a person, program, or organization exists for.
-Some people prefer vision statement which focuses on a long-term dream.
+It is a brief, thoughtful declaration of what a person, program, or organization exists for.
+Some people prefer vision statement which focuses on a long-term dream or goal.
 Examples...

-• personal mission statements ("This is what I'm trying to achieve with my life, and what I stand for")
+• personal mission statement ("This is what I'm trying to achieve with my life and what I stand for")

 Do you have one or more of these now?
 Do you use them to guide you in complex situations?

-Family adults (like you) who want to feel in old age that they've succeeded as persons, mates, and nurturers, must want to agree early on what they're trying to achieve long term.
+Family adults (like you) who want to feel in old age that they've succeeded as persons, mates, and nurturers must want to agree early in their family's development cycle on what they're trying to achieve long term.
 The popular alternative is living reactively a week or two at a time with no long-term goals or plans on how to attain them.

-The probable result is realizing in late middle age that your life and/or family has not gone in the direction or produced the results that your younger self longed for.
-Our cultural norm is to steadily focus on short-term gratification, experience major regrets and problems in old age, and passively encourage this unspoken attitude in the next generation.
+The probable result is realizing in late middle age that your life and/or family has not produced the results that your younger self longed for.
+A cultural norm is to steadily focus on short-term gratification, experience major regrets and problems in old age, and silently this attitude in the next generation.
 Do you agree?

-Not living from thoughtful personal and family mission statements is like gathering your kids and relatives on a houseboat and departing on a world cruise without a destination in mind, a map, a com-pass, and appropriate supplies.
+Not living from thoughtful personal and family mission statements is like gathering your kids and relatives on a houseboat and departing on a world cruise without a destination in mind, a map, a compass, a radio, and appropriate supplies.

 Status Check

 Picture all the people you call "my family" in a group now, looking at you.
-Imagine one of them ask-ing "Do you want us to make and use (a) personal and (b) family mission statements?"
-Before answer-ing, consider this example and imagine your family making and using one like it to help you all make im-portant decisions together.
+Imagine one of them asking "Do you want us to make and use personal and family mission statements?"
+Before answering, consider this example and imagine your family making and using one like it to help you all make important decisions together.
 Then...

-Reflect, and try saying your honest answer to the question out loud now, If it is "No," "Not now," or "I don't care," then quit reading this article and continue living as you always have.
-Options -
+Reflect, and answer the question above out loud.
+If you say "No," "Not now," or "I don't care," then quit reading this article and continue living as you always have.

 • rank the nurturance level of your family (low > moderate high), and...